 But mostly, I feel a good measure of peace about it all and believe on a higher level that things are unfolding precisely as they should and I will be given whatever I need to deal with whatever comes my way.
 I always have and I see no reason for that to stop now.
 I toyed with the idea of not doing a post at all before I got final test results, but I’ve got things to say and I’ve never been one to hold my tongue even when I should.
 Plus, I figure I’m not the only one who has dealt with this kind of issue and maybe we can learn from and support each other, whether a fulltime RVer or not.

-I’ve also been reliving a lot of old memories as I’ve been redesigning the website and blog (see Latest News about that).
+I’ve also been reliving a lot of old memories as I’ve been redesigning the website and blog.
 And I’ve pondered some of the regrets I still have for some choices made a long time ago and can’t do anything to change any of it now.

 So I’ve concluded that Malia may be old, but she’s still got enough get up and go to start on some new adventures.